 - Frequent infections

 - Nervous system problems, including nerve damage, which causes numbness, pain, and weakness

-Talk with your healthcare provider about any symptoms and questions you may have.
+Talk with your healthcare team about any symptoms and questions you may have.

 The diagnosis of multiple myeloma is determined by a number of different tests.
 These include blood tests, urine tests, and a bone marrow biopsy.
 Imaging tests such as bone x-rays, magnetic resonance imaging (MRI), computerized tomography (CT) scans, and positron emission tomography (PET) scans may also be performed.